Lyr-7D1h/oddity/README.md

 - As a database we use PostgreSQL
 - We have a client for user interacting with the API this is a react app.
-- We have a server for inter-domain communications this is an API made with Fasitfy this is what communicates with the Database
+- We have a server for inter-domain communications this is an API made with Fasitfy

 ## Setup